GeospatialCentroid/Agroforestry/condaEnviromentInstall.md

+PRobably not going stick with pip... we shall see.

 # why Conda

 There has been a number of installation dependecy issues related to GDAL install via pip.
 There is surely a viable option out there for pip install of GDAL, but it's currently provide more trouble then it's worth to find and impliment.
 As a result conda is being utilized.